StefanoBalbo/Voteview/README.md

 # Voteview_Plots for FCE, National University of Córdoba #
  Sharing with Political Economy students some results and opportunities offered by the analysis of the voteview.com database. https://sfreille.github.io/teaching/epol
  ----------------------------------------------------------------------------------------------------------------------------
-Our primary goal was to demonstrate how the voting preferences of U.S. legislators (Democrats, Republicans, and Independents) have shifted over time particularly in response to major historical events, contributing to periods of political polarization.
+Our primary goal was to demonstrate how the voting preferences of U.S. legislators (Democrats, Republicans, Independents) have shifted over time particularly in response to major historical events, contributing to periods of political polarization.
 We examined legislative votes on key defense policies related to "Foreign and Defense Policy support" Clausen category, focusing on periods before, during and after notable conflicts.
-Using Voteview’s data, we visualized each legislator's ideological position, represented by their proximity on a two-dim liberal-conservative spectrum.
+We visualized each legislator's ideological position, represented by their proximity on a two-dim liberal-conservative spectrum.

-In this project, Voteview assigns coordinates to each legislator based on their voting history:
+Voteview assigns coordinates to each legislator based on their voting history:

 Socio-Economic Dimension (X): Reflects the historical left vs right or liberal (progressist) vs conservative.
 Socio-Cultural Dimension (Y): Captures pivotal issues relevant at the time of voting, often encompassing race, civil rights and cultural identity.

+Historical events considered:

 World War II:
 A clear partisan divide emerged with Democrats clustering to the left, reflecting a stronger liberal position on both economic and social issues, while Republicans were more distributed on the conservative right.
 Post-war, while divisions persisted, some convergence appeared in the center indicating moments of bipartisan agreement on certain policies.